 However, only once you take the time to assess, prepare and understand the business needs and metrics you need to have can you pick the right visuals to tell the story you need to extract actionable insights from your venue data.

-We've seen many customers aren't clear on where exactly to start - it's recommended to do a Power BI PoC and source expert consultation before jumping into any data analytics initiative.
+Not clear on where to start?
+It's always recommended to do a Power BI PoC and source expert consultation before jumping into any data analytics initiative.